followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columnFixing/texts/texts.md

 ===========================================================================

 <!--shortDescription-->
-Contains options that specify texts for column-fixing related commands in the column header's context menu.
+Contains options that specify texts for column fixing commands in the context menu of a column header.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use these options to provide custom texts for column-fixing related commands or when localizing the grid.

 <!--/fullDescription-->